J. S. Tissainayagam: Reaction

-In a statement to mark the World Press Freedom Day, US President Barack Obama said Tissainayagam and other journalists like him were "guilty of nothing more than a passion for truth and a tenacious belief that a free society depends on an informed citizenry."
-President Obama said : "In every corner of the globe, there are journalists in jail or being actively harassed … Emblematic examples of this distressing reality are figures like J.S.
+In a statement to mark the World Press Freedom Day, U.S. President Barack Obama said Tissainayagam and other journalists like him were "guilty of nothing more than a passion for truth and a tenacious belief that a free society depends on an informed citizenry."
+President Obama said: "In every corner of the globe, there are journalists in jail or being actively harassed … Emblematic examples of this distressing reality are figures like J.S.
 Tissainayagam in Sri Lanka, or Shi Tao and Hu Jia in China."

 Amnesty International criticised the action taken upon J.S.
 Tissainayagam and expressed deep concerns for the journalist, naming him a prisoner of conscience.
 Bob Dietz, CPJ Asia Program Coordinator says "We condemn J.S.
 Tissainayagam's long detention and harsh charges for publishing a magazine, which should not constitute an offence.
 This is the latest step by the Sri Lankan government to intimidate journalists who write about security issues."

 During his detention without charge, among the people who expressed concern and opposition to this, were Sri Lankan religious leaders such as Colombo's Anglican Bishop Reverend Duleep De Chickera and the Sinhala Buddhist monk Ven Samitha Thera.

-The Sri Lankan government defended his trial and conviction, with President Mahinda Rajapaksa, saying the verdict was handed out by an independent judge and that the government can not interfere with the courts and that "attempts now being made to pooh-pooh the charges in the indictment filed against Tissanayagam, rather than seen as any part of a vibrant campaign for media freedom, can be seen as an attempt at interfering with the judiciary and judicial process of (Sri Lanka)".
+The Sri Lankan government defended his trial and conviction, with President Mahinda Rajapaksa saying the verdict was handed out by an independent judge and that the government can not interfere with the courts.
+He stated that "attempts now being made to pooh-pooh the charges in the indictment filed against Tissanayagam, rather than seen as any part of a vibrant campaign for media freedom, can be seen as an attempt at interfering with the judiciary and judicial process of (Sri Lanka)."

 However international Governments and press freedom groups both in and out of Sri Lanka condemned the ruling.
 The Asian Human Rights Commission likened the trial to the "show trials" of the Stalinist era.

 Pardon

-On 3 May 2010 the Sri Lankan government announced that Tissainayagam would be pardoned by President Rajapaksa to mark the 2010 World Press Freedom Day.
+On 3 May 2010, the Sri Lankan government announced that Tissainayagam would be pardoned by President Rajapaksa to mark the 2010 World Press Freedom Day.

 Awards

 Tissainayagam has been named the first winner of the Peter Mackler Award for Courageous and Ethical Journalism.
 "We are happy to reward J.S.
 Tissainayagam in 2009, a terrible year for Sri Lanka," said Jean-Francois Julliard, secretary-general of the Paris-based press rights group Reporters Without Borders (RSF).
 "J.S.
 Tissainayagam is one of those and should never have been imprisoned," he said.
-"Sri Lankans have the right to be informed about what is happening on their island.They have the right to read words written by men like J. S. Tissainayagam."
+"Sri Lankans have the right to be informed about what is happening on their island.
+They have the right to read words written by men like J. S. Tissainayagam."

 Tissainayagam also won the Committee to Protect Journalists' International Press Freedom Award in 2009, but could not go to receive it due to his imprisonment.

 In 2010, he was named Foreign Journalist of the Year at the British Press Awards.
 In 2011, he was honoured with an Oxfam Novib/PEN Award.